starry-sky6688/MARL-Algorithms/README.md

 Directly run the main.py, then the algorithm will be tested on map '3m' for 100 episodes, using the pretrained model.

-The running of DyMA-CL is independent from others, for more details, please read [DyMA-CL documentation](dyma/README.md).
+The running of DyMA-CL is independent from others beacuse it requires different environment settings, you should open it as a new project, for more details, please read [DyMA-CL documentation](dyma/README.md).

 ## Result